-For participants choosing CAB LA, counseling conducted prior to each injection should focus mainly on what to expect before, during, and after each injection is given, including any side effects that they may experience, and that it will last in their system for a long time (a year or more after a single injection) with clear explanation why participants get more than one injection at different intervals yet the long acting formulation drug lasts for a year or more after a single dose.
+For participants choosing CAB LA, counseling conducted prior to each injection should focus mainly on what to expect before, during, and after each injection is given, including any side effects that they may experience, and that it will last in their system for a long time (a year or more after a single injection) with clear explanation why participants get more than one injection at different intervals yet the long-acting formulation drug lasts for a year or more after a single dose.
 Participants should be informed of the schedule of injections and the expected timeframe they will receive them (based on their enrollment date, see Protocol Section 5 and SSP manual Section 6).

 Additionally, it should be explained that the injection site (the buttocks) may have localized pain, be tender to palpitation, itch, swell, bruise, be temporarily discolored, feel warm or have a pulsing sensation.
 Participants must be encouraged to contact site staff after they have left the study clinic if any side effects occur, including suspected injection site reactions.
+Participants who report injection site reactions should be assessed by a clinician.
+Participants can be counselled on how best to minimize injection site pain using the guidance in section 9.